 13.5.1 For the purposes of determination of dumping of the investigated product, the like product is Paint Brush Filament produced and sold by the exporters/producers of China in their domestic market as well as exported to the countries other than Pakistan.
-For the purposes of determination of injury to the domestic industry the like product is the investigated product and the Paint Brush Filaments imported into Pakistan from countries other than China and produced by the domestic industry.
+For the purposes of determination of injury to the domestic industry the like product is the investigated product and the Paint Brush Filament imported into Pakistan from countries other than China and produced by the domestic industry.

-13.5.2 For determination of like products the Commission has analyzed number of factors such as raw materials, production process used for production of Paint Brush Filaments, their Customs classification, their interchangeable usage, marketing and sales channels in Pakistan etc., and has reached on the conclusion that there is no difference between the investigated product, the domestic like product and the Paint Brush Filaments imported from sources other than China as all the three products are:
+13.5.2 For determination of like products the Commission has analysed number of factors such as raw materials, production process used for production of Paint Brush Filament, their Customs classification, their interchangeable usage, marketing and sales channels in Pakistan etc., and has reached to the conclusion that there is no difference between the investigated product, the domestic like product and the Paint Brush Filament imported from sources other than China as all the three products are:

-- a. produced with same/similar inputs and manufacturing process; - b. have same/similar appearance; - c. are substitutable in use and application; - d. are sold in domestic market through same channels.
+- produced with same/similar inputs and manufacturing process; a. - b. have same/similar appearance; - are substitutable in use and application; C. - are sold in domestic market through same channels. d.

-13.5.3 Therefore, the Commission is satisfied that the investigated product, domestic like product and Paint Brush Filaments imported from sources other than China are like products.
+13.5.3 In view of the fore-going, the Commission is satisfied that the investigated product, domestic like product and Paint Brush Filament imported from sources other than China are like products.